 What makes Believe & Achieve different?

-- It’s age specific – only available for those aged 14 - 25 years
+- It’s for those aged 14 - 25 years

-- The activities and events are free!
-No cost to you
+- The activities and events are free

-- It's not a one size fits all; it's about you and what you need
+- It's not a one-size-fits-all; it's about you and what you need

 - It's UK-wide

 - If you want, we can tell you about other organisations and what they do too, for example Child Brain Injury Trust, Young Carers and NCS

 "I worry every day if I'll be like this forever and wonder if it's worth struggling on.
 It makes me sad that most times I go out and have a nice day like I used to, I'm bed-bound from exhaustion for a day after." - Freya

 "It has been a really difficult couple of years for me, my sister and my daughters living our lives at such a young age without our parents or grandparents and now we are trying to rebuild our lives." - Becca